 Housing and Meals

 Brandeis University has a number of residence halls across campus.
 Most international exchange students share a room or living space with one or more American or full-time undergraduate students or with other international or exchange students.
 All rooms include: a bed, dresser, and desk.
-Residence halls also have common areas, shared kitchens, laundry facilities, and more.
+Some residence halls also have common areas, shared kitchens, laundry facilities, and more.
 Students may be in single rooms within a suite or in a double room with a roommate.